Top 8 Design System Examples

 Lightning components are a part of the UXPin account libraries as well.

 With a well-built design system in place, businesses can considerably improve their teamwork and streamline decision-making process, but that’s not all that you can get from creating a design system.

-One of the most significant benefits of design systems is that such collection of resources, elements, and data minimizes communication issues between designers and developers and minimizes the room for potential UX design bugs.
+Such collection of guidelines, elements, and data minimizes communication issues between designers and developers and minimizes the room for potential UX design bugs or acquiring UX debt.

 What’s more, having such a reference-rich library significantly reduces the necessary time to go from a prototype to an actual product.

 For example, PayPal uses Fluent UI together with Merge technology.
-This allows them to incorporate the code components from Fluent to the UXPin library.
+This allows them to incorporate the interactive components to the UXPin library.
 That way, both designers and product team members alike can easily access these components and design with them over and over again.

 The UXPin’s Merge is a technology that makes it possible and easy for designers to design with fully-functional elements from a component libraries.

 Merge tech is created as an adequate solution to common challenges that often happen when there’s a communication gap between design and development teams.
 So, various UI components, coding and documentation inconsistencies can arise, affecting the product’s efficiency and maintenance.

-With the design system that organizes all of the necessary components as a first step in the right direction, Merge will then take all those coded components right to the design editor.
+With the design system that organizes all of the necessary components as a first step in the right direction, Merge will then take all those UI elements right to the design editor.

 You’ll save time and money by avoiding inconsistencies, not to mention the joy of seeing an end product that’s exactly the same as what you originally envisioned!